cathxli/medheroes/README.md

 # MEDHEROES #
-MedHeroes is a web app that helps motiate young children to take their long-term prescribed medication.
+MedHeroes is a mobile platform that helps motiate young children to take their long-term prescribed medication.
 Our team of three worked alongside our client, Dr. Nick Grumbach (Pediatrician), to refine the product idea and actualize it through development.

 ## Team ##
 Catherine Li (Product Designer & Front-End Developer)